 And your first roadmap is going to be imperfect.
 Your stakeholders are going to pick holes in it.
 Product managers need to have thick skin for exactly this reason.
 You’re not here to be right.
 You’re here to facilitate the discussions to get us all to better.

 Over time, and over the course of lots of useful and enlightening discussions, you’ll start to unpick what the real problems and opportunities are, and what order your team can tackle them in to be most likely to achieve your objectives and reach your ultimate vision.
-Over time, your roadmap will be iterated on, and move from the hot mess you started with, to a cohesive strategic plan.
+Over time, you’ll iterate on your roadmap, and move from the hot mess you started with, to a cohesive strategic plan.

 It’ll become more granular and useful to a wider range of stakeholders.
-It’ll be more robust, as it’s sense-checked with more and more eyes and brains from around the organization.
-It’ll look more like the roadmaps we showed you in your ProdPad demo when you first got on board.
+It’ll be more robust, as more and more eyes and brains from around the organization sense-check it.
+And It’ll look more like the roadmaps we showed you in your ProdPad demo when you first got on board.

 It’ll never be 100% perfect though.
 That’s a bit of control that we’ve all just got to let go of.
 After all, we don’t have perfect information, so we can’t craft a perfect plan.

-The Now/Next/Later format of the roadmap has that sense of imperfect information built right in: You’ve got higher granularity of information about things right in front of you, and less for things further and further out on the horizon.
+Our go-to here at ProdPad is the Now-Next-Later roadmap format because it has that sense of imperfect information built right in: You’ve got higher granularity of information about things right in front of you, and less for things further and further out on the horizon.

 So always remember: Your first roadmap is not going to be perfect.
 Far from it!
 Embrace the fluidity of the imperfect assumptions, nowhere near set in stone.